Ruslastor/Register-controlled-timer-on-STM32L496ZGT6/README.md

   <li>10: Alternate function mode</li>
   <li>11: Analog mode (reset state)</li>
 </ul>
 <p>Also, then we need to power GPIO up, by enabling the clock on it.
-To do it, the function </p>
+To do it, the function MX_GPIO_Init function is used.
+To enable the clock for different GPIO, the different clock mask was used.
+GPIO_init takes this mask as a second argument.</p>
+<h2>Power issues with GPIO_G</h2>
+<p>The GPIO G port, has to have an additional power to be supplied, and it is not enough just to turn the clock on.
+GPIO G has to have an additional energy supplier to be turned on, and that is managed by the Power structure, and CR2 register, intiVDD() function.</p>